 If a dream was a portrait, it would have no fixed frame.

 Dreams seem to have symbols of embedded meaning that continue to expand as you delve deeper.
 For this reason, I believe it helps to hear about personal stories to further inspire others to explore dreams with heightened awareness.

 Albert Einstein, for example, developed his Theory Of Relativity from a very visual dream.
 He dreamed he was sledding so fast that he reached the speed of light and saw the stars change in appearance.
 Now if Einstein’s dream was a portrait, we would all look at it differently, and discover our own theory of personal relativity.
-In that moment, the world of dreams calls for an individual pathway into the self and its integration into the infinite creative energy around us.
+In that moment, the world of dreams calls for a journey into the self.

 For anyone unfamiliar with lucid dreaming, I have a post called “Defining Lucid Dreaming” under the Lucid Dreaming section of this blog.
 It shares more information and personal stories around this deeper realm of dreaming.

 Otherwise, feel free to browse my curious discussions with fellow dreamers, my own personal dream recordings, examples of dream interpretations, tips for lucid dreamers and other cool stuff that I’ve learned from books, movies and dream recording.
 I’ll also recommend other sources that I found useful.